Trump has no patience for legal intricacies. The Supreme Court is all about them.

 Roberts’s cool, detached and technical opinion said the Trump administration’s haste to undo the program implemented eight years ago by the Obama administration got the better of the Department of Homeland Security’s obligation to weigh its impact: on the hundreds of thousands of DACA recipients who had identified themselves, on their families, on their 200,000 U.S. citizen children and on their contributions to the country’s economy and tax base.

-“That failure was arbitrary and capricious in violation” of the Administrative Procedures Act, Roberts wrote.
+“That failure was arbitrary and capricious in violation” of the Administrative Procedure Act, Roberts wrote.

 Trump’s reaction was expected.
 But Roberts drew withering fire from his conservative colleagues on the court, and his (former?) conservative allies in the political world.
 They described his opinion as niggling at best and, at worst, disingenuous.